BubblyRobot/project2-cinder/README.md

 2. Connect Coders to each other
 3. Create database and searching engine

+## About
+"Social Networking site for Coding students and Grads Find fellow coders to chat, friend, and work on projects.
+Express, Socket.io, MySql, Passport, Handlebars, Bulma, Sequelize, Google API."

 ##Concept
 Create application that save users information in database, connect them to each other and provide them searching engine so they can look for interesting topics.